 As you can see in the image above, this plugin does help me get traffic from social networks.

 #39.
 Send Your Post To Journalists

 If you want to get quoted in the press and let journalists know that you’re an authoritative source of information on a specific topic, cultivate relationships with them and send them a link to your blog posts every time you publish.

-If you’re willing to pay for people to view your posts, you can pay to promote your posts using options like Outbrain, Facebook Promoted Posts, and Google Adwords.
-You could consider purchasing text link ads on high-traffic blogs.
+If you’re willing to pay to promote your posts, you can learn how to advertise your blog using options like Outbrain, Facebook Promoted Posts, and Google Adwords.

 You could offer an exclusive, unlisted video free to your subscribers, as bait to subscribe, since they already love your videos and would probably love to see more of you.